Constraints on Relic Magnetic Black Holes: Bounds on EMBHs without Catalysis

-This bound is only sensible if there is a large enough abundance of EMBHs in a warm gas cloud to consistently heat it.
-For EMBHs that make up $f$ of the dark matter, there are $\sim 10^{31}\frac{f}{M/\text{g}} $ pc$^{-3}$ in the galaxy.
-Warm ionized gas clouds have a typical radius of $\sim$2 pc, indicating that all such gas clouds would be well populated by EMBHs with masses at least up to $10^{15}$ g \cite{1977ApJ...218..148M}.
-Gas heating effects for EMBHs with masses above $10^{15}$ g is discussed in section \ref{sec: Gas Heating}
+This bound is only sensible if there are enough EMBHs, their density in the Galaxy being $\sim 10^{31} f \left(M/\text{g}\right)^{-1} $ pc$^{-3}$, in a warm gas cloud to heat it.
+Warm ionized gas clouds have a typical radius of $\sim$2 pc and would thus be well populated by EMBHs with masses at least up to $10^{15}$g \cite{1977ApJ...218..148M}.
+Gas heating effects from EMBHs with $M>10^{15}$ g is discussed in Section \ref{sec: Gas Heating}.
+The above constraint is plotted in Fig.\ref{fig:non-cat}.